Kyushu Foodie Tour 2026

 Yes, we can.
 We have several options for couples or private groups of family or friends.
 Contact us for details.

 Definitely.
 You will be travelling by private tour bus and accompanied at all times by an English-speaking tour leader.
 There are no long hikes on this tour but of course, you will need to walk around the attractions.
-There will be some non-paved paths and steps to climb (especially in shrines or temples).
 It will be no problem if you prefer to skip any activity and wait for the group on the bus or in a seated area.

 This is an adult tour with no activities for children.
 We welcome all participants aged 12 years or older.
 However, on a private tour, children of any age can join.

 From your own pocket, you need to pay for meals on arrival day and dinner on the final evening.
-Tipping is not required in Japan so it is your choice if you want to show appreciation to your tour leader and/or driver if you receive exceptional service.
-See below for a detailed list of inclusions and exclusions.
+Tipping is not required in Japan.
+See above for a detailed list of inclusions and exclusions.

 Yes you can.
 The first and last hotels on the tour will be the same so you can safely store any luggage you don’t need during the tour while you are travelling.

 While we strive to adhere to the scheduled itinerary, the route and accommodations may change due to circumstances outside of our control.
-Furthermore, our guides may adjust the daily program based on weather, traffic, or seasonal conditions (such as autumn foliage).
-As experienced travellers, we request your flexibility and understanding.
+Our guides may adjust the daily program based on weather, traffic, or seasonal conditions.

 • After payment of deposit: 20% cancellation charge (forfeit of deposit)